-The related performance indicators are: 1, 14 and 15
+The related performance indicators are: 1, 14 and 15 The related Key Performance Indicators are: G, I, K, L, M, N and O

 SD 4 Internally, IMO should be able to respond effectively and efficiently to emerging trends, developments, and challenges.
 It will strive for excellence in governance and management.
-Besides the Strategic Plan, it will put in place and maintain a risk management framework.
+Besides the Strategic Plan, it will maintain a risk management framework.
 The Council will provide visionary leadership, Committees will be optimally structured and will be supported by an effective and efficient Secretariat.
-The Secretariat will be endowed with sufficient resources and expertise to realize the

-Organization's work plans within approved biennial appropriations, and the Organization will make effective use of information and communication technology in management and administration.
+The Secretariat will be endowed with sufficient resources and expertise to realize the Organization's work plans within approved biennial appropriations, and the Organization will make effective use of information and communication technology in management and administration.

-The related performance indicator is: 16
+The related performance indicator is: 16 The related Key Performance Indicators are: P and Q